lammps/lammps/doc/src/pg_python.rst

 Once an instance of the :py:class:`lammps <lammps.lammps>` class is created, there are multiple ways to "feed" it commands.
-In a way that is not very different from running a LAMMPS input script, execpt that Python has many more facilities for structured programming than the LAMMPS input script syntax.
+In a way that is not very different from running a LAMMPS input script, except that Python has many more facilities for structured programming than the LAMMPS input script syntax.
 Furthermore it is possible to "compute" what the next LAMMPS command should be.
 Same as in the equivalent `C